DON'T MOVE FIREWOOD. BUY IT WHERE YOU BURN IT.

 Local citizens are critical to detecting and preventing the spread of invasive insects and diseases.
 In many cases, alert and informed community members were the first to report new detections and infestations that have occurred in the US.
 Through firewood outreach programs, Clemson aims to reduce this pathway of introduction and increase the knowledge of members of the public that are actively using high-risk areas.

-For more information on invasive forest pests, see our Important Pest Alerts page.
+For more information on invasive forest pests, visit our Pest Alerts page.